 So what features and specs should you look for while choosing the best camera phone for your budget?
 Sheer amount of megapixels is a good start, but – depending on your photography expertise – you may also want the functionality to change aperture speeds, as well as greater light detection, and consider extra storage for photo galleries and video.

-Our list of the best smartphones with a camera includes a rich variety of brands, price points and specialties.
+Our list of the best smartphones with a camera includes a rich variety of brands, price points and specialties - you might even be able to find a cheeky Black Friday deal on some of them.
 Read on to discover the best camera phone for your budget...

 The best camera phones right now